Jeff Foxworthy: Radio work

 In April 1999, Foxworthy began The Foxworthy Countdown, a nationally syndicated, weekly radio show, which featured the top 30 country hits of the week, as reported by Mediabase.
 In 2001, he received a Country Music Association nomination for "Broadcast Personality of the Year".
 The program's last broadcast, the 2009 year-end countdown, aired the weekend of December 27, 2009.
 In 2006, Sirius Satellite Radio launched the Blue Collar Comedy channel, which featured stand-up comedy centered around the Blue Collar group.
 In 2015, now under the SiriusXM banner, the station rebranded as Jeff & Larry's Comedy Roundup, which featured similar programming to the previous channel with an enhanced focus on Foxworthy and Larry the Cable Guy.

 Foxworthy Outdoors

 In August 2011, Foxworthy launched Foxworthy Outdoors, a website carrying an assortment of Foxworthy-brand hunting and outdoors products.
 On the site, he also hosts a web series called Jeff Foxworthy: Inside & Out, featuring some of his friends as they document hunting trips, fishing outings, and land conservation on his Georgia farm.

+Comedy specials

+In March 2022, Foxworthy's special, Jeff Foxworthy: The Good Old Days, was released on Netflix.
+Foxworthy's special, Jeff Foxworthy: The Joke's On Me, was released to stream on Fox Nation on June 1, 2026.

 Other

-In 2017 Foxworthy created the card game Relative Insanity, a game similar to Cards Against Humanity with a family theme.
+In 2017, Foxworthy created the card game Relative Insanity, a game similar to Cards Against Humanity with a family theme.
 Family Game Shelf praised the game, saying "it will have you laughing until your sides hurt".
+He followed up with the games Relative Insanity 2nd Generation and Relative Insanity See What I Mean.